chobabo/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1) I converted the images to grayscale.
+2) Apply Gaussian blur (kernel size = 5)
+3) Apply Canny edge detection (low_threshold = 60, high_threshold = 170)
+4) Apply region of interest for eliminate non relevant noise
+5) Apply hough transform
+6) Separating line segments and draw lane

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...